The Veterinary Technology program is a science based veterinary nursing program.

 475 Stadium Mall Drive

 Admissions Procedure Instructions

-60-70 qualified applicants from the pool of completed applications are invited to an interview during January
+Qualified applicants from the pool of completed applications are invited to interview

 Click the appropriate link below to view the admissions procedure instructions:

 - Educating the entire veterinary team

 - Small class size

 - One-on-one interaction with faculty